mhlotze/MNM_Lab-ANN_Instructions/README.md

 `conda install anaconda::scikit-learn`

 ### Run!
-To test that the ANNN is working run the following line of code:
+To test that the ANN is working run the following line of code:
 `WRAPT_DISABLE_EXTENSIONS=true python predict_modify.py --formula TiVCrNbTa VCrNbMoTa TiVCrZrMo` If the ANN is working properly it should output:
 ```